sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

     The web address of the default video link for this animal WebsiteVideoNotes
-    The notes accompanying the video link AnimalOnShelter
+    The notes accompanying the video link AnimalAtRetailer
+    "Yes" if the animal is currently located at a retailer AnimalOnFoster
+    "Yes" if the animal is in a foster home AnimalOnShelter
-    "Yes" if the animal is on the shelter AnimalIsReserved
+    "Yes" if the animal is on the shelter AnimalPermanentFoster
+    "Yes" if the animal is a permanent foster AnimalIsReserved
     "Yes" if the animal has been reserved AnimalIsVaccinated